seanthegeek/yaramail/docs/source/tutorial.md

 YARA rule matches to categorize an email and reach a `verdict`.
 To do this, it does several things.
 First, it scans the contents of the email headers, body, and attachments with user-provided YARA rules.
-Then, the `meta` section of each matching rule is checked for a `category` value.
+Then, the `meta` section of each matching rule is checked for a `category` identifier.
 Each match category is added to a deduplicated list of `categories`.
-If a `from_domain` value exists in the `meta` section of a rule, the `category` of the rule is only added to the list of `categories` if the message `From` domain of the email matches the `from_domain` value.
+If a `from_domain` identifier exists in the `meta` section of a rule, the `category` of the rule is only added to the list of `categories` if the message `From` domain of the email matches the `from_domain` value.
+If a meta identifier named `no_attachments` is set to `true`,  the `category` of the rule is only  added to the list of `categories` if the email as no attachments.

 If a single category is in the list of `categories`, the `verdict` is set to that category.
 If multiple categories are listed, the verdict is set to